 Most Americans have common sense.
 However, they need credible new leaders who will tell the unvarnished truth about the dangers of systemic and growing fiscal imbalances, (i..e we have to agree on a sensible plan to reform all major federal entitlement programs, by far our biggest fiscal problem), while pointing the only way to get out of this ditch: economic policies (think tax reform and smart deregulation affecting business activities) that will promote a more robust economic growth in a genuinely open and inclusive society.
 An inclusive society in which elected leaders are committed to destroying all artificial barriers to entry, while opening new avenues of opportunity to all.

-Well, in the end all this sounds too lofty, in fact unrealistic.
+Well, in the end all this “back to basics” idea founded on the values of openness, fairness and merit sounds too lofty, in fact unrealistic.
 Yes, this is an appeal to an admittedly mythologized idea of an America “where anything is possible as long as you work hard and play by the rules” which (truth be told) never fully existed in the way many refer to it.

 And then there is the huge problem of yanking benefits away from millions (deserving or undeserving, it does not matter) who got used to getting them.
 “Come on…get real.
 Nobody gets elected by promising less, let alone by promising to cut existing benefits.
 And we in Washington just do not know how to deliver stronger economic growth.
 We only know how to distribute subsidies”.